MicrosoftDocs/defender-docs/defender-endpoint/configure-endpoints-non-windows.md

 ## Onboarding non-Windows devices

-You can choose to onboard non-Windows devices through Microsoft Defender for Endpoint or through a third-party solution.
+You can choose to onboard non-Windows devices through Microsoft Defender for Endpoint or through a third-party (non-Microsoft) solution.

-[!INCLUDE [Defender for Endpoint repackaging warning](../includes/repackaging-warning.md)]

-You'll need to take the following steps:

-1. Select your preferred method of onboarding:

 - To onboard macOS devices using Microsoft Defender for Endpoint, see [Microsoft Defender for Endpoint on Mac](microsoft-defender-endpoint-mac.md).

 - To onboard Linux devices using Microsoft Defender for Endpoint, see [Microsoft Defender for Endpoint on Linux](microsoft-defender-endpoint-linux.md).

 - To onboard non-windows devices using a non-Microsoft solution:

    1. In the navigation pane, select **Partners and APIs** > **Connected Applications**.
 Make sure the non-Microsoft solution is listed.

    2. In the **Connected Applications** page, select the partner that supports your non-Windows devices.

    3. Select **View** to open the partner's page.
 Follow the instructions provided on the page.

    4. After creating an account or subscribing to the partner solution, you should get to a stage where a tenant admin (or Global Administrator) is asked to accept a permission request from the partner application.
 Read the permission request carefully to make sure that it's aligned with the service that you require.

-2. Run a detection test.
+[!INCLUDE [Defender for Endpoint repackaging warning](../includes/repackaging-warning.md)]

 ## Offboard non-Windows devices